lucasdickey/prompt-capture-mcp/README.md

 # Prompt Capture MCP

-A lightweight Model Context Protocol (MCP) server that automatically captures and logs all prompts you send from Claude Code to a local markdown file.
+A lightweight system that automatically captures and logs all prompts you send from Claude Code to a local markdown file.
+Uses Claude Code's UserPromptSubmit hook for seamless, automatic capture.
 Perfect for tracking your interactions, building a prompt library, or analyzing your workflow.

 ## Features

-- **Automatic Prompt Logging**: Captures every prompt sent through Claude Code
+- **Automatic Prompt Logging**: Captures every prompt using Claude Code hooks
+- **Non-Intrusive**: Runs in background without affecting your workflow
-- **Context Tracking**: Records project, workspace, file, and model information
+- **Context Tracking**: Records project, workspace, session ID, and model information
 - **Timestamped Entries**: Each prompt is logged with an ISO 8601 timestamp
 - **Markdown Format**: Easy-to-read log file that's perfect for documentation
-- **Auto-start Integration**: Launches automatically when Claude Code starts
+- **Auto-start Integration**: Server launches automatically when Claude Code starts
 - **Minimal Overhead**: Lightweight FastAPI server with low resource usage

 ## Quick Start